peer-open-source/xara-docs/source/user/manual/analysis/algorithm/Broyden.rst

 .. _Broyden:

-Broyden
+Broyden/BFGS
 ^^^^^^^

-The Broyden algorithm object for general unsymmetric systems which performs successive rank-one updates of the tangent at the first iteration of the current time step.
+The Broyden algorithm for general unsymmetric systems which performs successive rank-one updates of the tangent at the first iteration of the current time step.

 .. tabs::

    .. tab:: Python

-      .. py:method:: Model.algorithm("Broyden" [, count])
+      .. py:method:: Model.algorithm("Broyden" [, count, symmetric=False])
          :no-index:

    .. tab:: Tcl